Modular Termination for Second-Order Computation Rules and Application to Algebraic Effect Handlers: A Modular Termination Theorem for Second-Order Computation

-We say that \Hi{a meta-term $u$ satisfies the \SigA-layer condition} if the following holds. \begin{itemize} \item For every $f(\vec{\vec x.t}) \;\tlt\; u$ with $f\in\SigA$, $\Fun(f(\vec{\vec x.t})) \subseteq \SigA\uni\OH$ and $t$ are second-order patterns. \end{itemize} Note that it does not mean $u$ is a pattern.
+Note that it does not mean $u$ is a pattern.
 The condition merely requires \SigA-headed sub-meta-terms of $t$ to be patterns, and $u$ may contain \SigB-symbols whose arguments need not to be patterns.

 Note also that every sub-meta-term of a second-order pattern is again a second-order pattern.
-A bound variable (e.g. $x$) might become free in a sub-meta-term (e.g. $M[x]$) of a second-order pattern (e.g. $f(x.M[x])$), but $x$ is ``originally'' a bound variable, therefore it is regarded as a bound variable in the condtion of ``distinct bound variables''.
+A bound variable (e.g. $x$) might become free in a sub-meta-term (e.g. $M[x]$) of a second-order pattern (e.g. $f(x.M[x])$), but $x$ is ``originally'' a bound variable, therefore it is regarded as a bound variable in the condition of ``distinct bound variables''.
 So, $M[x]$ is a second-order pattern.